NikKowPHP/social-brain/chapters/chapter-7.md

 ### **Chapter 7: Your Toolkit Map & Cheat Sheet**

+*(A note to the designer: This chapter is intended to be a single, full-page visual infographic—the master blueprint for the Conductor's toolkit.
+It should serve as a quick, visual reference that the reader can return to again and again.)*

 Welcome to Part II, the heart of your training.
 In this section, we will move from diagnosis to practice, building your toolkit one instrument at a time.

 This chapter is your map.
 It provides a high-level overview of the complete system architecture up front to prevent cognitive overload.
 Refer back to this page whenever you need to see how a specific tool fits into the larger system.